angela-d/autohosts/README.md

 To see which version you're running on your system: `grep "VERSION=" /usr/local/bin/autohosts`

 v1.3.1 - present
-- No core changes; Autohosts will update anything of significance on schedule; modification to the repo isn't necessary, unless you want any of the [minor changes](releases).
+- No core changes; Autohosts will update the filters on your schedule; modification to the repo isn't necessary, unless you want any of the [minor changes](releases).
 You can confirm it's latest date of update by running: `grep "# Date:" /etc/hosts`

 v1.3.0:
 - A fresh install of Autohosts is recommended, due to the functional changes of custom filters